-15 Nov The Tell-All Guide to Legislative Fly-Ins
+15 Nov The Tell-All Guide to Advocacy Days

-When member-based organizations or corporations want to raise their visibility on Capitol Hill and build great champions for their cause, one of the best methods for doing so is to hold a legislative fly-in.
-A legislative fly-in brings constituents from across the U.S. together at the capitol to advocate on behalf of common interests.
+When member-based organizations or corporations want to raise their visibility on Capitol Hill and build great champions for their cause, one of the best methods for doing so is to hold an advocacy day, or legislative fly-in.
+An advocacy day brings constituents from across the U.S. together at the capitol to advocate on behalf of common interests.
 From trade associations to nonprofits and civic groups to labor unions, organizations of all sizes and interests can benefit from having their message heard via a fly-in event.

 While fly-ins allow the people to have a voice on Capitol Hill, (which congressional members say they actually do want to hear) for such an event to be most effective and meet its intended goal, it must be memorable and effective, leaving a positive impression on legislators and giving voice to the community.